Rochford Productions in Association with Radio Mansfield Presents: Sunday Radio Theatre

 November 2019: "The Date" by Sandy Fairthorne

-You can be on the list of plays to be presented.
+And did you know that you can be on the list of plays to be presented.
 Submit a short play (25-35 mins) to me, Colin Rochford, here firstname.lastname@example.org, and I'll send it to our selection committee and you may be on your way to becoming a published playwright.

 Access to the recordings for your listening pleasure soon will be available to members only; (Membership site under construction - available soon).

-Membership is available here for an initial payment of $20 AUD and $20 AUD for each month’s episode.
+Membership will available here for an initial payment of $20 AUD and $20 AUD for each month’s episode.
 You can access one or as many as you like, and there will be a new one every month.
 Still under construction.
 Sorry.